Give slim kids higher marks, says French diet guru

 Weight gain is becoming an increasing problem in France and experts say sedentary lifestyles and poor nutrition are to blame.

-World Health Organization (WHO) figures show 50.7 percent of the French population was overweight in 2010, including 18.2 percent classed as obese.
+World Health Organization (WHO) figures show 50.7 percent of the population were overweight in 2010, including 18.2 percent classed as obese.

 "There's a real problem.
 Since the 1960s the number of overweight people in France has risen from 500,000 to 22 million and it's going up every year," Dukan said.